peadargrant/data_architecture/pgdip_test/pgdip_test_spec.md

 Check that you can login to this module on Moodle.
 (Very important since we don't use Moodle for day to day class.)

+Make sure that you can connect to the VPN and shared server.

 # Generative AI